Chara-Freedom/Tor-Portable/README.md

 If you want to try to completely avoid restrictions from sites like Grok.com, you should install [Psiphon TM](https://github.com/Chara-Freedom/Tor-Portable/releases/tag/v1.0), and change the setting of VIRTUAL mode from TOR to PROXY.
 But I'm not recommending this to everyone, since Psiphon TM is not that properly developed (at the time of writing), and is much slower than Tor.

 Updater is updater.
 It updates everything fast and seamlessly.
 I'm really proud that I made it.
-[It follows GRU specs](https://github.com/Chara-Freedom/GRU-current).
+[It follows GRU current system](https://github.com/Chara-Freedom/GRU-current), which was developed by me and is licensed under MPL 2.0.

 That's all for now.
 You can write anything to me [here](https://github.com/Chara-Freedom/Tor-Portable/issues/8).
 Good luck.